 President and Chief Executive Officer

 Jim believes in leading with a strong commitment to the communities in which CareTech Solutions does business, including charitable donations and hands-on employee volunteerism.
 For more than four years, the company has supported the Summer Camp program at the Detroit Institute for Children, which provides healthcare for children whose parents cannot afford it.
-Annually, CareTech also gives nearly $100,000 to hospital foundations and charities for use in their communities.
+Annually, CareTech also gives over $100,000 to hospital foundations and charities for use in their communities.

 Jim joined CareTech Solutions in 1999 as vice-president and chief financial officer.
 Before joining CareTech, he spent 13 years with Electronic Data Systems Corporation (EDS), where he was responsible for the financial aspects of the EDS spin-off from General Motors (GM), as well as controller for the EDS Saturn account at GM.
 Prior to that, he held management and leadership positions with Wang Laboratories and Unisys.
 He earned an MBA from the University of Detroit-Mercy and a Bachelor of Science degree in Finance and Managerial Economics from the University of Michigan-Dearborn.